kubernetes-sigs/gateway-api/site-src/concepts/security-considerations.md

 Gateway controllers work to disambiguate and detect conflicts caused by sharing different ports, protocols, etc. between various listeners. (?)

-Generally this conflict detection works on a first-come, first-served basis, where the first created resource wins in the  conflict management.
+Generally this conflict resolution works on a first-come, first-served basis, where the first created resource wins in the  conflict management.

 The [hostname definition](../reference/spec.md#httproutespec) is a list, so given the